Bank of Montreal (NYSE:BMO) Releases Earnings Results, Beats Estimates By $0.50 EPS

-Bank of Montreal (NYSE:BMO) (TSE:BMO) announced its quarterly earnings results on Monday.
-The bank reported $3.44 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $2.94 by $0.50, Briefing.com reports.
-The business had revenue of $6.58 billion for the quarter, compared to analyst estimates of $6.39 billion.
-Bank of Montreal had a return on equity of 14.17% and a net margin of 18.81%.
-Bank of Montreal’s quarterly revenue was up 9.6% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $1.85 EPS.
+Bank of Montreal (NYSE:BMO) (TSE:BMO) issued its quarterly earnings data on Monday.
+The bank reported $3.44 earnings per share for the quarter, topping the Zacks’ consensus estimate of $2.94 by $0.50, Briefing.com reports.
+Bank of Montreal had a net margin of 18.81% and a return on equity of 14.17%.
+The business had revenue of $6.58 billion during the quarter, compared to analysts’ expectations of $6.39 billion.
+During the same period last year, the company posted $1.85 EPS.
+The company’s revenue was up 9.6% on a year-over-year basis.

-The business also recently announced a quarterly dividend, which will be paid on Friday, November 26th.
-Shareholders of record on Monday, November 1st will be given a $0.848 dividend.
-The ex-dividend date is Friday, October 29th.
-This represents a $3.39 dividend on an annualized basis and a yield of 3.27%.
-Bank of Montreal’s dividend payout ratio is currently 59.16%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, August 26th.
+Shareholders of record on Tuesday, August 3rd will be issued a $0.8782 dividend.
+This represents a $3.51 dividend on an annualized basis and a dividend yield of 3.38%.
+The ex-dividend date is Monday, August 2nd.
+This is a positive change from Bank of Montreal’s previous quarterly dividend of $0.84.
+Bank of Montreal’s dividend payout ratio (DPR) is 59.16%.

 Bank of Montreal engages in the provision of banking and financial services to individuals and institutions.
 It operates through the following segments: Canadian Personal and Commercial Banking (Canadian P&C) and United States Personal and Commercial Banking (U.S. P&C).
 The Canadian P&C segment refers to retail banking and financial operations in Canada.